foldcat/oasync/README.md

 #### unsafe dispatching
 You might want to spawn virtual tasks outside of threads managed by oasync.
-This can be done via unsafe:
+This can be done via `unsafe`:
 ```odin
 task :: proc(_: rawptr) -> oa.Behavior {
 	fmt.println("hi")